Car-free city

-A car-free city is an urban area absent of motor vehicles.
-Car-free cities rely on public transport, walking, and cycling for travel, as opposed to motor vehicles.
-Districts where motor vehicles are prohibited are referred to as car-free zones.
-Car-free city models have gained traction in the second half of the 20th century due to issues with congestion and infrastructure, and proposed environmental and quality of life benefits.
-Many cities in Asia, Europe, and Africa have car-free areas due to the cities being created before the invention of motor vehicles, while many developing cities in Asia are using the car-free model to modernize their infrastructure.
+A car-free city is an urban area without motor vehicles.
+Car-free cities rely on public transport, walking, and cycling for travel, as opposed to private motor vehicles.
+The term "car-free zone" is applied to districts where motor vehicles are prohibited.
+The concept of the car-free city model gained traction in the second half of the 20th century due to congestion and infrastructure issues, as well as the proposed environmental and quality of life benefits.
+Many cities in Asia, Europe, and Africa have car-free areas because they were created before the invention of motor vehicles, In addition, many developing cities in Asia are adopting the car-free model to modernize their infrastructure.

 Characteristics

 A city can be fully or partly car-free.
 Cities that are fully car-free prohibit all use of private cars in the city limits, while cities that are partly car-free have car-free zones but allow some private car use in other areas.
 These zones tend to be focused around the city center.
 Car-free city projects are designed around the needs of people rather than cars, with careful zoning that increases pedestrian mobility and efficient structural placement.

 While there is no specific blueprint for designing a car-free city, many cities around the world have found success with variants of the following model.

 An idyllic car-free city consists of two zones: a residential core and service-based periphery.
 The core consists of residences and living quarters within a public space in the center.
 In order to reduce motor traffic in this area, walking serves as the primary mode of transportation with cycling routes open as an addition.
 As a result, there is less conflict between motorized traffic and residences.
 A pedestrian and bicycle network also gradually emerges, joining several parts of the city.

 The periphery, which encapsulates the residential core, is composed of services and facilities such as supermarkets and gyms.
 The distances between these facilities and the core are determined by the frequency of usage, with the more frequently used lying closest to the city center.
 These facilities will be decentralized around the city, with the goal to reduce walking distances, improve residential access, and minimize the need for new road infrastructure.
 An alternative to a decentralized configuration is a central public transport stop surrounded by dense shops and services that provide for easy public access without walking.

 Outside the car-free city lie transportation zones and car parks to be used by the city residences.
 Car parks outside the city square provide access to the periphery of the city, but bar access to the core.
 Often, parkings are created at the outskirts of the city to allow people to park their car there, and/or take an alternative means of transport into town ("park and ride").
 These networks allow for logistical components such as centralized import/export and waste collection.